Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 Weekly seminar

-• The theme of each year's seminar series is "DVMs in Biomedical Research."
-Past lectures have been presented by faculty members and DVMs from Merck Pharmaceuticals, the NIH, and medical schools.
+• Each year's seminar series theme will be "DVMs in Biomedical Research."
+Past lectures have been presented by role model faculty members with diverse expertise, including DVMs from Boehringer-Ingelheim, Pharmaceuticals, the NIH, medical schools, Contract research organizations, and diagnosticians.

 Potential mentors: Research areas and contact information